 - Complex pricing structures can lead to unexpected bills.

-- Default service limits call for manual adjustments, leading to potential delays during scaling.
+- The default service limits call for manual adjustments, leading to potential delays during scaling.

 3. Google App Engine – Cloud application platform